-The Company entered into an agreement that provides that, commencing on effective date of the Initial Public Offering, the Company agreed to pay the Sponsor \$10,000 per month for office space, utilities, secretarial and administrative support services.
+The Company entered into an agreement that provides that, commencing on effective date of the Initial Public Offering, the Company agreed to pay the Sponsor \$0,000 per month for office space, utilities, secretarial and administrative support services.
 Upon completion of a Business Combination or its liquidation, the Company will cease paying these monthly fees.
-During the three months ended March 31, 2022 and 2021 the Company incurred \$30,000 and \$10,000 of such fees, reported as general and administrative expenses - related party in the accompanying condensed statements of operations, respectively.
-As of March 31, 2022 and December 31, 2021, there were \$0 and \$10,000 of such expenses unpaid in accounts payable on the condensed balance sheets, respectively.
+During the three months ended March 31, 2023 and 2022, the Company incurred \$30,000 and of such fees, reported as general and administrative expenses - related party in the accompanying statements of operations.
+On November 30, 2022, the Company assigned the Administrative Services Agreement, previously entered into by and between the Company and its sponsor, Byte Holdings LP, to Sagara Group, LLC, which is a company controlled by Mr. Gloor.